Site icon Tinybeans

 What to do in San Antonio

 Whether you want to explore underground caves or ride thrilling coasters, San Antonio has so much to offer that you’ll be hard-pressed to fit it all into a few days.
-Here are some must-see destinations:
+Here are some must-see destinations for families:

 The Riverwalk – Texas’ version of the Venice Canals, this picturesque waterway is lined by sidewalks and winds around the city.
 Originally built to prevent flooding, it is now a tourist mecca filled with riverside cafes, bars, and bustling restaurants.
 You can view it on foot (but hold your child’s hand, as there’s no gate between most of the walkways and the 4-foot-deep water) or hop on a boat for a slow-moving float down the river.
-Pssst: Want to check out the ride?
+Pssst: Want to see what that boat ride is like?
 Check out my time-lapse video of the riverboat ride!

 Legoland Discovery Center + Sea Life Aquarium – Located inside the three-story Rivercenter mall at the base of the Riverwalk, the Lego Discovery Center offers rides, character meet-and-greets, play spaces, and plenty of Lego-building opportunities.
-The adjacent SEA LIFE Aquarium (which offers tickets bundled together with Legoland Discovery Center) lets kids get up close and personal with sea turtles, sharks, and other fish via a walk-through underwater tunnel; as well as interactive marine exhibits and more.
+The adjacent SEA LIFE Aquarium lets kids get up close and personal with sea turtles, sharks, and other fish via a walk-through an underwater tunnel, as well as interactive marine exhibits and more.

 SeaWorld San Antonio Equal parts amusement park and aquarium, this 416-acre theme park features state-of-the-art marine life exhibits, interactive animal experiences, five roller coasters, and seven thrill rides of varying intensities.